theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tsbasics.md

 **Recipe**

 1. **Modeling Forecast Error Structure**:

-   - For an $ h $-step-ahead prediction, AcMCP assumes that errors follow an **MA($ h-1 $)** structure, meaning the current error depends on the past $ h-1 $ steps.
+- For an$h$-step-ahead prediction, AcMCP assumes that errors follow an **MA($h-1$)** structure, meaning the current error depends on the past$h-1$steps.
 - This structure is captured as:
     $$
      e_{t+h|t} = \omega_{t+h} + \theta_1 \omega_{t+h-1} + \cdots + \theta_{h-1} \omega_{t+1},
     $$
-     where $ \omega_t $ is random noise and $ \theta $ terms reflect the error dependencies.
+     where$\omega_t$is random noise and$\theta$terms reflect the error dependencies.

-2. **Updating Quantile Estimates**:
-   - AcMCP updates the interval’s quantile estimate $ q_{t+h|t} $ in real time, accounting for recent errors and their correlations.
+2. **Updating Quantile Estimates**: AcMCP updates the interval’s quantile estimate$q_{t+h|t}$in real time, accounting for recent errors and their correlations.
 This update is key to keeping the interval valid over multiple steps and adapting to new information.

-3. **Combining Multiple Models**:
+3. **Combining Multiple Models**

-   - AcMCP combines:
-     - An **MA($ h-1 $) model** trained on recent $ h $-step-ahead errors to capture the correlation in errors.
+- An **MA($h-1$) model** trained on recent$h$-step-ahead errors to capture the correlation in errors.
 - A **linear regression model** that uses recent errors to forecast future errors.

    This combination enables AcMCP to capture both immediate and multi-step dependencies, refining prediction intervals as each new observation arrives.

 AcMCP has some advantages that offset the extra computation needed to include the autocorrelations in the errors while generating the conformal predictons:

 - **Efficiency**: AcMCP’s intervals are generally tighter and more accurate, thanks to the autocorrelation adjustments.
 - **Robustness for Long-range Forecasts**: AcMCP is ideal for long-horizon forecasts, as it considers error dependencies over multiple steps.
 - **Dynamic Adjustments**: By updating intervals with each new data point, AcMCP provides accurate coverage as time progresses.

 This method provides a robust way to build multi-step prediction intervals that are both statistically efficient and resilient to changes in the forecast horizon.